croservices/cro-webapp/Fragments.md

 and
  Cro::WebApp::Template::Compiled.new(|$ast.compile, in Repository

-maybe want a class Fragmenter that mangles the fagment name and calls the fragment as an export
+maybe want a class Fragmenter that mangles the fragment name and calls the fragment as an export

-clean up library.rakutest

 ===